 If the ball hits a line it is considered to be in/good.

-If the ball is played and hits an opponent on the other side of the net they lose the rally.
+If the ball is played and hits an opponent on the other side of the net they lose the point.

 DOUBLE-BOUNCE RULE - When the ball is served, the receiving team must let the ball bounce before returning the serve.
 The serving team must also allow the ball to bounce once before returning the ball.